-Invertigo showcases a new dance film – Illuminate – as a featured performer in Culver City’s holiday celebration & tree-lighting on December 10th, 2020.
-The event is free, virtual, and open to the public.
+Invertigo showcased a new dance film – Illuminate – as a featured performer in Culver City’s 2020 Annual Downtown Culver City Holiday Tree Lighting Celebration presented by Amazon Studios on December 10th, 2020 at 6pm (PDT).
+The event is free, virtual & open to the public.

 Illuminate Dance Film

 Created by Artistic Director, Laura Karlin.
 Featuring dancers Hyosun Choi, Ray Ejiofor, Corina Kinnear, and Nadia Maryam.
 Composers are Diana Lynn and Najeeb Sabour.
 Executive produced by Rebecca Baillie.
 Film is produced by Matt Stoelt of Stoelt Productions.
 Directors of Photography are Michael and Amanda of Quick Brown Fox.

 A Message from our friends at Downtown Culver City:

 Thursday December 10, 6 PM – DowntownCulverCity.com

 Don’t miss the virtual event of the season!